A 1.431-Competitive Algorithm for Combinatorial Group Testing: Introduction

-As opposed to just focusing on a single competitiveness perspective, we conduct a comprehensive exploration of the effective integration of the aforementioned two forms of methodologies (i.e., $c$-competitive and strongly competitive), thereby leading to the above novel solution framework.
-It is worth noting that the up-zig-zag strategy can also achieve a competitive ratio of $1.431$ in the case of $d=0$ and $3 \le d < n$ for the CGTP.
-Moreover, this strategy is easy to implement.
-Thus, considering that for practice use, the up-zig-zag strategy has a better performance guarantee.
-Please refer to Figure~\ref{fig:Literature} for a comparison of existing results and our contribution to the CGTP.
+Rather than focusing solely on a single competitiveness perspective in previous studies, we conduct a comprehensive investigation into the effective integration of two methodological paradigms (i.e., $c$-competitive and strongly competitive), thereby leading to the above novel solution framework.
+It is worth noting that the up-zig-zag strategy itself can achieve a competitive ratio of $1.431$ for the CGT-U when $d = 0$ or $3 \le d < n$.
+Moreover, this strategy is straightforward to implement and performs well in practice.
+Figure~\ref{fig:Literature} provides a comparison between the existing results in the literature and our contributions to the CGT-U.